reshmabidikar/slate/source/includes/_payment-method.md

 **Request Body**

-A list of objects givingp the id and the new value for the custom field, or fields, to be modified.
+A list of objects giving the id and the new value for the custom field, or fields, to be modified.
 For example:

 [
   {
     "customFieldId": "6d4c073b-fd89-4e39-9802-eba65f42492f",
     "value": "123"
   }
 ]